-4.6 Licensing (Exiting the Sandbox)
+4.4 Licensing (Exiting the Sandbox)

-Sandbox participants that are able to demonstrate their legal services are safe-i.e., that they do not cause levels of consumer harm above threshold levels established by the Innovation Office-will be approved to exit the Sandbox and may be granted the appropriate license to practice law by the Utah Supreme Court pursuant to Utah Supreme Court Rule of Professional Practice 14-802.
+Sandbox participants that are able to demonstrate that their legal services are safe-i.e., that they do not cause levels of consumer harm above threshold levels established by the Innovation Office-may be approved to exit the Sandbox and may be granted the appropriate license to practice law by the Utah Supreme Court pursuant to Utah Supreme Court Rule of Professional Practice 14-802.
 Such providers and services will remain under the regulatory authority of the Supreme Court, through the Innovation Office and subject to such monitoring and reporting requirements as the terms of the license indicate and subject to the enforcement authority of the Innovation Office.

 The Innovation Office will develop the process (subject to Supreme Court approval) by which providers and services exit the Sandbox.
 It is anticipated that this process will generally follow that outlined for application approval, including an assessment of the provider or service, a finding on the consumer safety of the provider or service, and a recommendation to the Supreme Court as to the scope of the license and associated requirements (e.g., reporting).
 The Innovation Office is authorized to make the licensing assessment, findings, and recommendations at both the individual or entity level and a more categorical level-i.e., to recommend that a category of legal service providers be licensed to practice law in Utah.
-The Innovation Office is also authorized to deny Sandbox exit when appropriate.